markusand/utoml/README.md

-# Micropython TOML Parser
+# Micropython TOML

-A simple TOML parser for micropython that converts TOML format to dictionaries.
+A simple TOML parser and serializer for micropython that converts TOML format to dictionaries.

 ## Features